-YWCA Halifax Shift Change project began in 2018 with a question of how to further women’s economic security in the field of skilled trades, funded by Women and Gender Equity Canada (WAGE).
-The term of this project funded by WAGE closes July 2021 but the Shift Change work continues with the support of the Nova Scotia Apprenticeship Agency.
+YWCA Halifax Shift Change project began in 2018 with a question of how to further women’s economic security in the field of skilled trades, funded by Women and Gender Equality Canada (WAGE).
+Shift Change for Equity and Inclusion work continues with the support of the Nova Scotia Apprenticeship Agency and renewed support of WAGE.

 YWCA Halifax has been engaged in employment programs for over 150 years with women, many of whom are in the experience of poverty.
 The YWCA Halifax is part of a national feminist movement and has joined the Nova Scotian women’s movement in skilled trades to help support women to access secure jobs with family-sustaining wages and increasing the number of women working and advancing in their careers in this sector.